Briefing: public relations for journalists

 A journalism background is useful in the early years of a public relations career, when the work revolves around media (press office work or content marketing), but it’s little preparation for understanding organisational communication and power dynamics within the organisation.

-Nor is it likely to have prepared you for pitching for business if you work in an agency or as an independent.
+Nor is it likely to have prepared you for pitching for business if you work in an agency or as an independent practitioner.
 In those roles, you’ll have to price your services and to address questions about the scope of the services you offer: are you aiming to win big budget business against advertising agencies and digital agencies, or are you offering something narrower?
 How will you measure your results and justify your fees?